Skip to main content

 Socialism - is an economic system advocating for collective or governmental ownership and administration of the means of production and distribution of goods.

 These are not perfect definitions but more or less convey the idea.
 They have overlapping themes, but one common thread is “No private property”.
-Looking at this definition, I am sure nobody in the world wants such an economic arrangement now.
+Looking at this definition, I am sure NOBODY in the world wants it now.

-• The communication and transport infrastructure built over the last century.
+· Communication and transport infrastructure built over centuries

-• The safety provided by the government for their immense wealth through the military, police and the legal system.
+· Safety provided by the government for their immense wealth

-• Global supply chains supported by trade agreements developed over decades.
+· Global supply chains supported by trade agreements

 Fair share of benefits: